-Despite the thousands of advocates being employed across WA and immense and growing need for these services, there is no dedicated training available to teach specialist advocacy skills.
+Despite the thousands of advocates being employed across WA and the immense and growing need for these services, prior to the AWARE project, there was no dedicated training available to teach specialist advocacy skills.
 While individual advocacy units exist under the VET system, there is no dedicated course designed for Advocacy specialists.

 This project was initiated by a collective of eleven community organisations providing individual advocacy including: Health Consumers Council (WA), Developmental Disability WA, Consumers of Mental Health WA, Northern Suburbs Community Legal Centre, Explorability Inc., Ethnic Disability Advocacy Centre, Women’s Health and Family Services, Family Inclusion Network of WA, Uniting WA, People with Disabilities WA, and Circle Green Community Legal (previously Tenancy WA).

-The project is funded by Lotterywest from January 2021 until June 2022 to develop the training course, set up an online hub and run two pilot courses.
-The project is auspiced by the Health Consumers Council (WA) and will be coordinated and administrated by local training organisation Evolve WA (Evolve).
+The project was funded by Lotterywest from January 2021 until June 2022 to develop the training course, set up an online hub and run a pilot course.
+The project was auspiced by the Health Consumers Council (WA) and coordinated and administrated by local training organisation Evolve WA (Evolve).

 The AWARE Advocacy pilot course has now come to an end.
 Participant engagement during the 12-week course was extremely high and the project was considered a great success by all stakeholders.